Mukhtar Ali: Al-Nassr

+Al-Ettifaq

+On 29 January 2025, Ali joined Al-Ettifaq on a four-and-a-half year deal.

 International career

-Ali represented England at both under-16 and under-17 level, however, pledged his allegiance towards the Saudi Arabia national team, and made his senior debut on 7 October 2017 against Jamaica.
+Ali represented England at both under-16 and under-17 level and was also eligible to represent Somalia, the country of his parents.
+However, he pledged his allegiance to the Saudi Arabia national team, and made his senior debut on 7 October 2017 against Jamaica.
 This was possibly based on the player's assertion that he was instead born in Jeddah, Saudi Arabia.